psecio/websecio/_posts/2013/08/2013-08-01__Security-Standard-XACML.md

 	as well.
 This could include any kind of data about the user.
 For obvious reasons, though, no confidential information should become an attribute.
 - **Environment**: The environment is the context around the request.
-This could contain anything from the hostname requested to the IP maching the request.
+This could contain anything from the hostname requested to the IP matching the request.
 Basically it's any additional information that could help the Decider come to its conclusion.
 - **Function**: An evaluation type to perform on the contents of the attributes to see if there's a match.
 	Examples of this are things like "string equal", "any URI equal", "integer add" and "string normalize to